 I finished the beer.
-I would have a long bus ride during which I could consider the phenomenon in more detail.
+I would have a long bus ride during which I could consider the $\,$ phenomenon in more detail.
 In the meantime, it seemed prudent to dodge around a bit and make certain whether or not I was being followed again.
-I went out and did this for the next fifteen or twenty minutes, but was unable to detect anyone trailing me.
-I moved on to the station, then, to catch my
+I went out and did this for $\ensuremath{\mathsf{I}}$ the next fifteen or twenty minutes, but was unable to detect anyone trailing $\operatorname{me.}$ I moved on to the station, then, to catch my stereoisobus back home.

-Drifting drowsy across the countryside, I paraded my troubles through the streets of my mind, poking occasional thoughts between the bars of their cages, hearing the clowns beat drums in my temples, I had performed my assigned task.
+Drifting drowsy across the countryside, I paraded my troubles through the streets of beat drums in my temples, I had performed my assigned task.
 Assigned by whom?
+Well.

-Well, he had said he was a recording, but he had also furnished me with Article 7224, Section C, in a time of need-and anyone who helps me when I need help is automatically on the side of the angels until further notice.
+$\operatorname{\mathsf{my}}$ mind, poking occasional thoughts between the bars of their cages, hearing the clowns he had said he was a recording, but he had also furnished me with Article 7224, Section side of the angels until further notice.
 I wondered whether I was supposed to get drunk again for additional instructions or whether he had something else in mind for our next contact.
 There had to be one, of course.
 He had indicated that my cooperation on this venture would lead to all manner of clarification and untanglement.
 All right.
 I bought it.
-I was willing to take, on faith in that promise, the necessity for my reversal.
-Everyone else bad wanted something I could not provide and offered nothing neturn.